jl178/airlift/docs/faq.md

 kubectl describe pod <SCHEDULER_POD_NAME> -n airlift
 ```

 Check for any errors in the events.
 If none are present, check the container logs inside the pod to further debug.
+You can use the `airlift logs` command to do this.

-Using a tool like `k9s` makes this easy.
+Alternatively, use a tool like `k9s`.

 [Back to top](#frequently-asked-questions)